Lars Elstrup: International career

 Elstrup made his national team debut in August 1988 against Sweden, and scored both goals in a 2–1 victory.

 Elstrup was part of the Denmark squad for the 1992 European Championship.
 He played in two matches at the tournament, and scored the winning goal in the 2–1 win against France in the group stages.
 He also scored one of Denmark's five penalties in the semi-final penalty shootout against Netherlands, though he was an unused substitute, as Denmark beat Germany 2–0 in the final.

-Private life
+Personal life

 In 1993, Elstrup had doubts about his footballing future, as he felt he was living under the expectations of others.
-He joined a spiritual sect, and took the spiritual name "Darando", meaning "The River that Flows".
+He joined a spiritual sect, and took the spiritual name "Darando", meaning "The River that Flows into the Sea".
 He moved away from the sect in December 1999 after being arrested for punching a school child.
 In January 2000, Odense gave Elstrup a chance to re-enter professional football by giving him a trial, but he left the club soon after when the club refused to pay him during the trial.
-He now lives in Vissenbjerg, and stays out of the public eye.
+He now lives in Odense, and stays out of the public eye.